schittarath3/VIP-Concrete-Deliverable/README.md

 2. STL Files Folder: Files for aggregate and box meshes

-3. Main Folder: Current working directory
-    1. Current pipeline:
-        1. reducemesh.m (stlVolume.m is a dependency)
-        2. cubelets.m
-        3. insertAgg.m
-        4. growAgg.m
-        5. aggCubeTest.m
+3. Main Folder: Current working directory.
+Creates (unevenly meshed) STL Files of packed aggregates into "/STL Files/Aggregates Out/All.stl".
+Individual aggregates are also included.
+All.stl must be remeshed using an edge length of 2-5mm in Meshmixer or a similar program.
+Concrete Driver.m runs through all the entire pipeline.
+All code in the main folder is written in Matlab.

 Note: Detailed description of the functions of each code is described in comments